keptn/keptn.github.io/content/docs/0.2.0/usecases/onboard-carts-service/index.md

     ```

 1. Then use a browser to open Jenkins with the url `jenkins.keptn.EXTERNAL-IP.xip.io` and login using the default Jenkins credentials: `admin` / `AiTx4u8VyUV8tCKk`.

+    **Note:** It is highly recommended to change these credentials right after the first login.

 1. Afterwards, click on the **New Item** button and enter `carts` as name.